usequatro/quatro-web-client/README.md

 1. Run `npm install`
 1. Run `npm run start`.
 For HTTPS run `HTTPS=true npm run start`

-Libraries for development:

-- ESLint.
-Recommended to use VSCode with ESLint's plugin.
-- Prettier.
-Recommended to use VSCode with Prettier's plugin and enable _Editor: Format On Save_.

 For linting and formatting, make sure you have ESLint and Prettier enabled on your code editor.

-For Firebase, use its CLI to toggle between them with `firebase use [env]`.
+To work with your Firebase instance, use its CLI to toggle between them with `firebase use [env]`.
 Check active environment with `firebase use`.

-## Deployment
+## Deployment (Only core contributors)

 Continuous deployment is wired with GitHub Actions:

-* Merging into `main` or `release/*` branches will trigger a deploy to https://dev.usequatro.com with `.env.development` variables.
+- Merging into `main` or `release/*` branches will trigger a deploy to https://dev.usequatro.com with `.env.development` variables.
-* Tagging with `vX.X.X` will trigger a deploy to https://app.usequatro.com with `.env` variables.
+- Tagging with `vX.X.X` will trigger a deploy to https://app.usequatro.com with `.env` variables.
 Use GitHub Releases to produce the tag and release documentation.

 For more details, see the [workflows folder](.github/workflows).